Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/https/trusting-ca.md

 >
 > In order to configure your app to trust Charles, you need to add a Network Security Configuration File to your app.
 This file can override the system default, enabling your app to trust user installed CA certificates (e.g. the Charles Root Certificate).
 You can specify that this only applies in debug builds of your application so that production builds use the default trust profile.

-### Trusting the VVV Root Certificate on other operating systems
+### Trusting the VVV Root Certificate on Other Operating Systems

 If you are running a different operating system than the ones listed above then you will need to find the instructions.
 Installing a Root Certificate is not specific to VVV, it is a system operation.